Israel–Libya relations

-Israel–Libya relations describe the relations between Israel and Libya.
-There have been no diplomatic relations between Israel and Libya since Libya's independence.
+Israel–Libya relations describes the relations between Israel and Libya.
+While there have been no formal diplomatic agreements between Israel and Libya since Libya's independence, there have been some notable events and developments in their relationship over the years.
+One of the main reasons for Libya's antagonism towards Israel has been its support for the Palestinian cause.
+Libya, under the rule of Muammar Gaddafi, was a staunch supporter of the Palestinian cause and provided aid and support to various Palestinian militant groups.

 History

 In the years before the declaration of Libya's independence (in 1951), there was an extensive operation to bring Libyan Jews to Israel, Israeli representatives stayed in Tripoli and conducted aliyah operations there, aliyah activists obtained the consent of the country's leaders to continue their activities provided they served as Jewish Agency emissaries.
-The Israeli government, however, after Libya's independence, closed the Ministry of Aliyah, expelled the activists and did not allow Israeli ships to visit its ports.
+The Libyan government, however, after Libya's independence, closed the Ministry of Aliyah, expelled the activists and did not allow Israeli ships to visit its ports.

-In a 1951 vote at the United Nations on the accession of Libya to the Organization, Israel voted in favor and thus decided in favor of its admission to the United Nations, but a few years later Libya joined the Arab League and the Arab boycott of Israel and was among the leaders of the opposing Israeli voice.
-After the Six-Day War, France imposed an embargo on Israel, thus supplying 50 Mirage 5 aircraft, developed in cooperation with Israel, to Libya instead of to Israel.
+In a 1951 vote at the United Nations on the inclusion of Libya to the Organization, Israel voted in favor of Libyan admission to the United Nations, but a few years later Libya joined the Arab League and the Arab boycott of Israel and was among the leaders of the opposing Israeli voice.

-In February 1973, the Israeli Air Force shot down a passenger plane Libyan Arab Airlines Flight 114 in the lobby.
-The plane's interception occurred after it accidentally penetrated Israeli airspace over northern Sinai Peninsula, an area that was under Israeli control at the time.
-As a result of the plane crash, 108 passengers and crew were killed.